 - They are starting a new business and want to invest their time in setting it up rather than take a salary;

-Option 3: Pay Yourself What You Would Be Paid if Your Were Employed
+2.3 Pay Yourself What You Would Be Paid if Your Were Employed

-That way you be fairly remunerated for what you do and can reinvest any profits back into your business.
+Another option is to pay yourself what you would be paid if you worked for someone else.
+That way, you be fairly remunerated for what you do and can reinvest any profits back into your business.